CherryFramework/cherry-services-list/readme.txt

 Tags: custom post type, services, service, cherry-framework, elementor, elementor builder Requires at least: 4.5
 Tested up to: 4.7.4
-Stable tag: 1.3.0
+Stable tag: 1.3.1
 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

 Cherry Services is a flexible WordPress plugin that lets you display your company’s services in a variety of ways.
+Integrated with Elementor page builder.

 == Description ==